 - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time

 The range of provision the Governors consider include:

 - Increasing support staff in school thus improving opportunities for accelerating progress through targeted interventions

 - Providing small group work with an experienced teacher focused on overcoming gaps in learning

 - 1:1 support

 - Additional teaching and learning opportunities provided through school based learning, external school partners and extended services.

 All our work through the pupil premium is aimed at accelerating progress moving children to at least age related expectations.
-Initially in English and maths but also ensuring a broad and balanced curriculum rich opportuonities.
+Initially in English and Maths but also ensuring a broad and balanced curriculum rich opportunities.
 The funding enables us to provide the extra support our children need in order that they reach their full potential.